pschatzmann/ESP32-A2DP/README.md

 - Error Corrections in BluetoothA2DPSource
 - Support for writeData in BluetoothA2DPSource
 - Support for multiple alternative BT names in BluetoothA2DPSource
+- The data is rescaled to when written to the internal DAC
+- Corrected wrong case of include to Arduino.h
+- Added callback to received packets

 V.1.1.0
 - New functionality: BluetoothA2DPSource